dedotdev/dedot-web-signer/README.md

 }

-// a signer that communicates with the extension via sendMessage interface CoongSigner extends SignerInterface {
+// a signer that communicates with the extension via sendMessage interface DedotSigner extends SignerInterface {
   // signs an extrinsic payload from a serialized form signPayload?: (payload: SignerPayloadJSON) => Promise<SignerResult>;
   // signs a raw payload, only the bytes data as supplied